Interstate 89: Vermont

 After exit 11 in Richmond, I-89 leaves the Green Mountains to enter the Champlain Valley, and a notable shift in the landscape is visible.
 Here, just outside Burlington, the highway turns northward once again.
 Also, at this turn is where the only official auxiliary highway starts, I-189.
 A second highway, I-289, was proposed as a beltway through Burlington's northeastern suburbs in the 1980s; amid controversy, the highway has only been partially completed as Vermont Route 289 (VT 289), a super two roadway.
 It has yet to directly meet its parent.

 Passing I-189 at exit 13, I-89 sees the busiest freeway interchange in the entire state, exit 14.
 A full cloverleaf interchange at this exit provides access to downtown Burlington, the University of Vermont, and the retail-heavy Dorset Street, via US 2.
 Heading north from Burlington, the landscape quickly fades from suburban development into rolling hills more characteristic of northern New England, providing a vista overlooking Lake Champlain.
 I-89 passes through Milton, Georgia, St. Albans, Swanton, and finally the border town of Highgate Springs.
 The highway ends at the Canada–United States border at the Highgate Springs–St. Armand/Philipsburg Border Crossing in Highgate Springs.
 Its final exit, which northbound motorists can use to reverse direction onto I-89 south without crossing the border, is exit 22—the highest exit number along the route.
 US 7 has its northern terminus at this interchange as well.

-The divided highway continues about 4 mi into Philipsburg, Quebec, as Route 133, then changes to Autoroute 35 and continues to Saint-Jean-sur-Richelieu and Chambly before it meets Autoroute 10, which goes to Montreal.
+The divided highway continues about 4 mi into Philipsburg, Quebec, as a dual carriageway-section of Route 133, then changes to Autoroute 35 and continues to Saint-Jean-sur-Richelieu and Chambly before it meets Autoroute 10, which goes to Montreal.
 The I-89 border crossing is the only instance where an Interstate entering Quebec does not become an Autoroute upon entry.
 There were plans to complete the extension of Autoroute 35 from Saint-Sébastien to the border crossing at I-89's northern terminus in 2025, creating a freeway-to-freeway connection, but the final phase was indefinitely postponed in March 2025.